Transfer to Bergen

 - Select your courses/Build your schedule.

 - Transfer students should bring a copy of their Program Evaluation in order to facilitate the process of advisement and registration.
-This evaluation can be found in the WebAdvisor for Students – Academic Planning section of the Portal system.
+This evaluation report can be found under WebAdvisor for Students/Academic Planning section of the BCC Portal system.

 Step 7: Register for Classes